 Contact Us for specific information about your child’s health.

 What is neuroblastoma in children?

-are called neuroblasts.
-It’s is the most common cancer in babies under age 1.
+Neuroblastoma is the most common solid tumor cancer in babies under age 1.
 It’s rare

 in children older than age 10.

-Clusters of nerve cells (ganglia) along the nerve fibers
+Clusters of nerve cells (called ganglia) along the nerve fibers

 in the chest, neck, or lower belly (pelvis).

-by chance.
-A small number of children inherit the risk from their parents.
+this happens by chance.
+A very small number of children inherit the changed genes

 What are the symptoms of neuroblastoma in a child?